-Although a vacuum cleaner is not an equipment in the home that uses the most power, nevertheless it is one of the most common and often used items in almost every family.
-As a result, using a vacuum cleaner to accomplish chores will undoubtedly impact the money you spend on your monthly power bill.
+A vacuum cleaner is one of the most common and often used items in almost every family.
+And like most appliances around the home, vacuum cleaners are powered by electricity, which means that using them can have an impact on the money you spend on your monthly power bill.

-However, the amount of power that a given vacuum cleaner uses varies significantly from model to model.
+However, the amount of power that a given vacuum cleaner uses varies significantly with model.
 Therefore, it is crucial to understand how much energy vacuum cleaners need to operate before purchasing.

 This is only one of the many significant aspects of vacuum power that will be covered in this article.